Roasted Pumpkin and Salted Caramel Cheesecake

 Preheat oven to 400° F.

-Cut the pumpkin in half crosswise and roast, cut side down, for about 30 minutes or until fork tender.
+Cut pumpkin in half crosswise and place on a baking sheet.
+Roast, cut side down, for about 30 minutes or until fork tender.
 Cool slightly and scrape out the seeds.
-Scoop out the flesh and puree in a food processor until smooth.
+Scoop out flesh and puree in a food processor until smooth.
 You will need 2 cups for the filling.

 Reduce oven temperature to 350° F.

-In a mixing bowl, beat the cream cheese until smooth then beat in the eggs and egg yolk until incorporated.
-Beat in 2 cups of the pumpkin puree, the sugar, sour cream, flour, spices, vanilla and caramel sauce.
-Pour the filling into the prepared crust.
-Heat a little of the extra caramel sauce and drizzle a pattern over the top.
+In a mixing bowl, beat cream cheese until completely smooth, about 90 seconds.
+Beat in eggs and egg yolk until incorporated and no yellow streaks remain.
+Beat in 2 cups pumpkin puree, sugar, sour cream, flour, spices, vanilla and caramel sauce.
+Pour filling into the prepared crust.

-Bake at 350° F for about 1 hour or until the center is set.
+Bake at 350° F for about 1 hour, until the center is set.
 Let rest for 20 minutes and then refrigerate for at least 3 hours or up to overnight.

 Chef notes on this recipe and cheesecake in general:

 Working with roasted pumpkin: Sometimes freshly roasted pumpkin will be quite moist (depending on the growing season and region).
-If your puree is very watery, preheat oven to 375° F. Spread the pureed pumpkin out on a baking sheet and put it in the oven for about 20 to 25 minutes, stirring every 10 minutes or so, until some of the moisture evaporates.
+If your puree is very watery, preheat oven to 375° F. Spread the pureed pumpkin out on a baking sheet and put it in the oven for 20 to 25 minutes, stirring every 10 minutes or so, until some of the moisture evaporates.
 Let this cool before proceeding with the recipe.
-(A delightful substitute for pumpkin is butternut squash which has a firmer texture.)

-Cracking up: All cheesecakes baked in wider pans have a tendency to develop small cracks due to their very nature.
+Cracking up: All cheesecakes have a tendency to develop small cracks due to their very nature.
 (Cheesecakes were originally cooked as a custard, using small ramekins seated in a water bath.)
 This particular recipe will sometimes get small cracks along the caramel lines.
-I think it adds to the beauty and uniqueness, but if you are a perfectionist about cracks, just pour a small drizzle of caramel into the crack after the cheesecake is cool to even it out, or garnish it with slices of apple or pear.
-Whipped cream never hurts either!
+I think it adds to the beauty and uniqueness, but if you are a perfectionist about cracks, just drizzle a bit more caramel into the crack after the cheesecake is cool, or garnish it with slices of apple or pear.

 How to tell when it's done: It is very easy to overbake cheesecake.
-Cheesecake is not actually a cake.
-As I mentioned above, it's a custard-based dessert and thus will still be moist in the center when it is done.
+It's a custard-based dessert and thus will still be moist in the center when it is done.
 The general rule of thumb for telling doneness is that it will be firmly set around the edges and will have just a bit of sway in the center.
 This will set when it is fully chilled.
 If you do overbake it, sometimes a large, deep crack will develop as it cools.
 Just fill it with caramel, gingersnap crumbs or devise a lovely garnish.
-And most of all SMILE!
-It will still be delicious!!

 Recipe by, PCC Chef